British Values

 Part of our school ethos and behaviour policy has revolved around our core skills such as ‘Respect’, and pupils have been part of discussions and assemblies related to what this means and how it is shown.
 Posters around the school promote respect for others and this is reiterated through our classroom and learning rules, as well as our behaviour policy.

-Tolerance of those of Different Faiths and Beliefs:
+Respect for those of Different Faiths and Beliefs:

 This is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
 Assemblies and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE and PSHE.
 The school promotes the languages spoken by our EAL pupils.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.